 What kind of oats do you use?

 I prefer rolled oats in mine–I find that they soak up the milk perfectly and are nice and soft after sitting all night.
 I have seen others suggest steel cut oats for their overnight oats recipe but that is NOT for me.
 They are too hard and chewy for me.
 I have found that steel cut oats are best for me in the Instant Pot.

-When the overnight oatmeal trend hit, it was all the rage to scoop your breakfast out of a ball jar.
+When the overnight oatmeal trend hit, it was all the rage to scoop your breakfast out of a mason jar.
 Heck, I still do.
 But don’t go out and buy cute little jars just yet.
-If you have a bowl that you can seal, then you are in perfect shape.
+If you have an air tight storage container, then you are in perfect shape.
 Don’t feel like you have to buy anything extra to make your oatmeal in, bowls can be great as well.
 I have seen lots of people use the end of a peanut butter jar.

 I have had readers comment or reach out saying they don’t want to eat cold oats.
 No one says you have to–promise!
 Pop them in the microwave in the morning and you are all set!
 Love them chilled?
 Great, you just get to eat them about a minute sooner!